Vapor recovery systems prevent gasoline fumes from escaping into the air during fuel deliveries to service stations and fueling of vehicles.

 - A fact sheet summarizing the amendments, including what changed, what remained the same, and how to comply.

-Note: Only Stage I & II (Phase I & II) vapor recovery systems approved by the California Air Resources Board (CARB) are allowable in Massachusetts.
+Note: Only Stage I (Phase I) vapor recovery systems approved by the California Air Resources Board (CARB) are allowable in Massachusetts.

 Additional Resources for MassDEP Regulations & Policies

 Stage I System Installation, Certification & Closure